EDGENortheastern/tkinter-resources-ifcs2/README.md

 ❗ You need to fork  my app to edit it but during the seminar I will give you access to edit my code.

 Things to do: change the background colour, font size, add another line of text, some emojis in different parts of the text.

+#### `Hello world` code in this repo

+You can also download or just look over, copy one line and so on the code file in this repo.

+The intro file is called `tk_start.py`.